Risk Management Structures and Tools

 - The risk list: this records each specific risk facing our divisions and other corporate sectors.
 Reporting is mandatory for individual risks where the effect on earnings would exceed €5 million.

-WACKER identifies risks at two levels: for the individual divisions, and at a Group level.
-We employ various instruments to ascertain and identify risks.
-These include order intake development, market and competition analyses, customer talks and ongoing observation and analysis of the economic environment.
+WACKER identifies risks at two levels: for the individual divisions, and at the Group level.
+We employ various instruments to detect and recognize risks.
+These include order-intake trends, market and competition analyses, customer talks, and ongoing observation and analysis of the economic environment.

 Assessment, Quantification and Management of Risks

 Corporate Controlling ensures that our risk management standards are implemented and that our risk management process is enhanced.
-It not only records all substantial risks groupwide, but also evaluates them systematically according to uniform criteria.
+It not only records all substantial risks groupwide, but also evaluates them systematically on the basis of uniform criteria.
 Major risks and those endangering the continued existence of the company are communicated immediately via ad-hoc reporting.
-Because the divisions are responsible for their own profit and loss, this process is closely interwoven with operational controlling.
+Because the divisions are responsible for their own results, this process is closely interwoven with operational controlling.
 Individual divisional risks are identified and evaluated on a monthly basis.
-Operational risk management is thus firmly anchored in the divisions.
-At the same time, Corporate Finance and Insurance, Corporate Accounting & Tax, Raw Materials & Energy, Technical Procurement & Logistics, Corporate Engineering, and Legal are involved in risk controlling at the Group level.
+Operational risk management is thus firmly rooted in the divisions.
+At the same time, Corporate Finance and Insurance, Corporate Accounting & Tax, Technical Procurement & Logistics, Corporate Engineering, and Legal are involved in risk controlling at the Group level.

-Financial risks are managed by Corporate Finance and Insurance, which is responsible for all measures relating to exchange-rate and interest-rate hedging transactions and ensuring adequate Group liquidity.
-The operational framework is set out in detailed specifications and regulations covering, for example, separation of trading and settlement functions.
-Corporate Accounting & Tax monitors receivables management vis-à-vis customers.
+Financial risks are managed by Corporate Finance and Insurance.
+It is responsible for all measures relating to exchange-rate and interest-rate hedging transactions, and to securing adequate Group liquidity.
+The operational framework is set out in detailed specifications and regulations covering, for example, the separation of trading and settlement functions.
+Corporate Accounting & Tax monitors receivables management with respect to customers.